tgberkeley/EmoFAN-VR/README.md

 <a id="2">[2]</a>
 Mollahosseini, A. et al.
-“AffectNet: A Database for Facial Expression, Valence, and Arousal Computing in the Wild.”
+AffectNet: A Database for Facial Expression, Valence, and Arousal Computing in the Wild.
-*IEEE Transactions on Affective Computing* 10 (2019): 18-31.
+*IEEE Transactions on Affective Computing* 10, 18-31 (2019).

+<a id="3">[3]</a>
-Kossaifi J, Tzimiropoulos G, Todorovic S, Pantic M. AFEW-VA database for valence and arousal estimation in-the-wild.
-Image and vision computing.
-2017 Sep 1;65:23-36.
+Kossaifi J, Tzimiropoulos G, Todorovic S, Pantic M.
+AFEW-VA database for valence and arousal estimation in-the-wild.
+*Image and vision computing* 65, 23-36 (2017).

 <!-- MARKDOWN LINKS & IMAGES -->